Daddycode11/MedTrack/docs/00_setup_and_initialization.md

-# Section 1.
-Setup and Initialization
+# 00. Setup and Initialization

 This section provides a comprehensive guide to setting up and initializing the project.
 It covers the prerequisites, installation steps, and configuration options necessary to get started.